mikhailsdv/year-progress/README.md

 ## [Deta](https://www.deta.sh/)

 This project is hosted on [Deta Micros](https://docs.deta.sh/docs/micros/about).
-It uses [Deta Base](https://docs.deta.sh/docs/base/about) to save the progress state and [Deta Cron](https://docs.deta.sh/docs/micros/cron) to execute the script every day.
+It uses [Deta Base](https://docs.deta.sh/docs/base/about) to save the progress state and [Deta Cron](https://docs.deta.sh/docs/micros/cron) to execute the script every 2 minutes.

 ## How to set up?